dogweather/forkful/content/en/powershell/data-structures/using-associative-arrays.md

   \ let you store data in key-value pairs, making data retrieval straightforward\u2026"
 lastmod: '2024-03-13T22:45:00.275727-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, also known as hash tables or dictionaries in PowerShell,\
-  \ let you store data in key-value pairs, making data retrieval straightforward\u2026"
+summary: Associative arrays, also known as hash tables or dictionaries in PowerShell, let you store data in key-value pairs, making data retrieval straightforward and efficient.
 title: Using associative arrays
 weight: 15
 ---